Nagendrap0034/CMOSCircuitDesign-Sky130nm/README.md

 ## Static behaviour evaluation-CMOS inverter robustness-Device variation

 ### L1 Sources of variation - Etching process
-We will see the sources of variation of VTC characteristics in a CMOS inverter.</br>
+See the sources of variation of VTC characteristics in a CMOS inverter.</br>
 First is **Etching Process** </br>
 If we see a single inverter layout, we will see the length of gate, the width(common area between polysilicon and diffusion).
 Due to etching process there can be a variation in length and width of CMOS.